 The FUTUREROADS programme will sponsor up to 27 fellowships over a period of 5 years.
 All fellowships are for experienced researchers, thereafter called fellows, who possess a PhD at the time of the application deadline.
-The duration of a fellowship is expected to be 36 months, but longer or shorter periods (minimum 18 months) will be considered in extenuating circumstances based on what is suitable and realistic in relation to their fellowship application.
+The duration of a fellowship is expected to be 36 months, but shorter periods (minimum 18 months) will be considered in extenuating circumstances based on what is suitable and realistic in relation to their fellowship application.
+The offered fellowships cannot be longer than 30th September 2026 due to finalization of the FUTUREROADS programme.
 All FUTUREROADS fellows will have their primary base at the Department of Engineering, UOC.
 However, they may have supervisors in other disciplines.
 Fellows also have the opportunity to pursue secondments.